abacusmodeling/abacus-develop/doc/input-main.md

 - exx_hybrid_type<a id="exx-hybrid-type"></a>
     - *Type*: String
     - *Description*: Type of hybrid functional used.
 Options are "hf" (pure Hartree-Fock), "pbe0"(PBE0), "hse" (Note: in order to use HSE functional, LIBXC is required).
-Note also that HSE has been tested while PBE0 has NOT been fully tested yet.
+Note also that HSE has been tested while PBE0 has NOT been fully tested yet, and the maxmum parallel cpus for running exx is Nx(N+1)/2, with N being the number of atoms.

         If set to "no", then no hybrid functional is used (i.e.,Fock exchange is not included.)